Austrian Empire: The Bach years

 After the death of Prince Felix of Schwarzenberg in 1852, the Minister of the Interior Baron Alexander von Bach largely dictated policy in Austria and Hungary.
 Bach centralized administrative authority for the Austrian Empire, but he also endorsed reactionary policies that reduced freedom of the press and abandoned public trials.
-He later represented the Absolutist (or Klerikalabsolutist) direction, which culminated in the concordat of August 1855 that gave the Roman Catholic Church control over education and family life.
+He later represented the Absolutist (or Klerikalabsolutist) party, which culminated in the concordat of August 1855 that gave the Roman Catholic Church control over education and family life.
 This period in the history of the Austrian Empire would become known as the era of neo-absolutism, or Bach's absolutism.

 The pillars of the so-called Bach system (Bachsches System) were, in the words of Adolf Fischhof, four "armies": a standing army of soldiers, a sitting army of office holders, a kneeling army of priests and a fawning army of sneaks.
 Prisons were full of political prisoners, like Czech nationalist journalist and writer Karel Havlíček Borovský who was forcibly expatriated (1851–1855) to Brixen.
 This exile undermined Borovský's health and he died soon afterwards.
-This affair earned Bach a very bad reputation amongst Czechs and subsequently led to the strengthening of the Czech national movement.
+This affair earned Bach a very bad reputation among Czechs and subsequently led to the strengthening of the Czech national movement.

 However, Bach's relaxed ideological views (apart from the neo-absolutism) led to a great rise in the 1850s of economic freedom.
 Internal customs duties were abolished, and peasants were emancipated from their feudal obligations.

-In her capacity as leader of the German Confederation, Austria participated with volunteers in the First War of Schleswig (1848–1850).
+In its capacity as leader of the German Confederation, Austria participated with volunteers in the First War of Schleswig (1848–1850).

 Sardinia allied itself with France for the conquest of Lombardy–Venetia.
 Austria was defeated in the 1859 armed conflict.
 The Treaties of Villafranca and Zürich removed Lombardy, except for the part east of the Mincio river, the so-called Mantovano.

 After 1859

-The Constitution of 1861 created a House of Lords (Herrenhaus) and a House of Deputies (Abgeordnetenhaus).
+The Constitution of 1861 (the "February Patent"), created a House of Lords (Herrenhaus) and a House of Deputies (Abgeordnetenhaus).
 But most nationalities of the monarchy remained dissatisfied.

-After the second war with Denmark in 1864, Holstein came under Austrian, Schleswig and Lauenburg under Prussian administration.
+After the second war with Denmark in 1864, Holstein came under Austrian administration, and Schleswig and Lauenburg under Prussian administration.
 But the internal difficulties continued.
 Diets replaced the parliament in 17 provinces, the Hungarians pressed for autonomy, and Venetia was attracted by the now unified Italy.

 After the Austrian army was defeated in the Austro-Prussian War of 1866 and the German Confederation was dissolved, the Austro-Hungarian Compromise of 1867 was adopted.
 By this act, the Kingdom of Hungary and the Empire of Austria as two separate entities joined on an equal basis to form the Dual Monarchy of Austria-Hungary.
-The frequent abbreviation K.u.K.
-(Kaiserliche und Königliche, "Imperial and Royal") does not refer to that dual monarchy but originated in 1745, when the "royal" part referred to the Apostolic Kingdom of Hungary.
-However, during World War I Austria-Hungary issued military stamps for use in occupied regions, with the text "K.u.K.
-Feldpost" or K.u.K.
-Militärpost.